guilmira/2022-cub3d/README.md

 # # cub3d - @42Born2Code
 The project is inspired by the world-famous eponymous 90’s game, which was the first FPS ever.
 The goal its to explore ray-casting with our own libraries.
 The result is a dynamic view inside a maze, in which the player will have to find their way.

-This README is dedicated to our long devoted fans.
+This ReastDME is dedicated to our long devoted fans.
 Enjoy our CUBE.

 ![](https://github.com/GuilleMira/cub3d/blob/newguille/gif/show_off.gif)